DylanTai/Textatro/README.md

 Each round, the game randomly selects words from that pool, and the player must type them correctly before the round timer runs out.

-Every round has a quota of words that must be typed.
-Fail to meet the quota, and the run ends.
+Every round has a quota of words/score that must be typed.
+Fail to meet the quota and the run ends.
 As the rounds progress, the quotas get tighter, forcing faster and more accurate typing.

 Between rounds, players enter a shop phase, where they can spend earned money to buy power-ups and upgrades.
 Some are short-term boosts (i.e. extra time, shortening of words, removal of certain letters, ways of getting more money), while others are long-term investments (i.e. higher money per word, permanent typing bonuses).

 ## Special twists I'd like to implement in the future/if I have time

 - Every third round is a boss challenge, introducing special rules that make the game significantly harder (like reversed words, doubled quotas, distractions, etc.).
 - The ability to save runs so players can continue later, or experiment with different builds over multiple sessions.

 ## Core loop of the game